Public Info Management Theories & Concepts

-The Master Public Information Officer Program (MPIOP) is the final component of the public information training series.
-This program consists of a three (3) course series that prepares public information officers for an expanded role in delivering public information and warning using a strategic whole community approach.
+The Executive Public Information Officer Program (EPIOP) is the final component of the public information training series.
+This program consists of a three (3) course series that prepares public information officers for executive-level leadership, strategic decision-making, and trusted advisor roles.

-The MPIO paper is the culminating experience of all MPIO participants designed to reflect the MPIO participant’s commitment to lead the future of public information.
+The EPIO paper is the culminating experience of all EPIO participants designed to reflect the EPIO participant’s commitment to lead the future of public information.

-MPIOP is for public information officers with the pertinent background and extensive experience as a full-time public information officer who have demonstrated a sphere of influence capable of advancing the relevance of whole community external affairs.
+EPIOP is for public information officers with the pertinent background and extensive experience as a public information officer who have demonstrated a sphere of influence capable of advancing the relevance of whole community external affairs.

-All applicants to the MPIO program must have successfully completed the Advanced Public Information Officer Program (v.2017 – present)
+All applicants to the EPIO program must have successfully completed the Advanced Public Information Officer Program

 Classroom Course Requirements

-The MPIO program consists of the following 3 classroom courses, comprising 13 days (96 hours) of learning.
+The EPIO program consists of the following 3 classroom courses, comprising 15 days (120 hours) of learning.
 Attendance at each course is mandatory.

 -